stenzek/duckstation/README.md

 ## Latest News
 Older entries are available at https://github.com/stenzek/duckstation/blob/master/NEWS.md

+- 2021/05/10: libretro core re-added.
+Commercial distribution of the DuckStation libretro core is **NOT PERMITTED**.
+- 2021/05/02: New pause menu added to Android app.
 - 2021/04/29: Custom aspect ratio support added.
 - 2021/03/20: Memory card editor added to Android app.
 - 2021/03/17: Add support for loading **homebrew** PBP images.
 PSN images are not loadable due to potential legal issues surrounding the encryption.